Matthew Flinders: Naming of Australia and discovery of Flinders' 1804 map Y46/1

 Had I permitted myself any innovation upon the original term, it would have been to convert it into Australia; as being more agreeable to the ear, and an assimilation to the names of the other great portions of the earth.

-So Flinders had concluded that the Terra Australis, as hypothesised by Aristotle and Ptolemy (which would be discovered as Antarctica less than six years later) did not exist; therefore he wanted the name applied to the continent of Australia, and it stuck.

 Flinders' book was widely read and gave the term Australia general currency.
 Lachlan Macquarie, Governor of New South Wales, became aware of Flinders' preference for the name Australia and used it in his dispatches to England.
 On 12 December 1817, he recommended to the Colonial Office that it be officially adopted.
 In 1824 the British Admiralty agreed that the continent should be known officially as Australia.